0J3/QuickRPC/README.md

 ### Games (1st Status Line, Small Icon)

-To add a game, first, make a new file (which names ends with .json - you might need to [enable show hidden file extensions](https://fileinfo.com/help/windows_10_show_file_extensions) in windows 10) in the `Config/Games` folder, and put this preset JSON in:
+To add a game, first, make a new file (which's name ends with .json - you might need to [enable show hidden file extensions](https://fileinfo.com/help/windows_10_show_file_extensions) in windows 10) in the `Config/Games` folder, and put this preset JSON in:

 ```json
 {